Contents

 APP 4.
 Dealing with unsolicited information

-If you find yourself in this situation, you should ask yourself whether that information could have been collected under APP 3.
-Generally speaking, if you would not have collected the information under APP 3, you will need to de-identify and destroy the information as soon as practicable.
+If your business receives personal information inadvertently or without a request, you should ask whether this data could have been collected under APP 3.
+If not, you must de-identify and destroy the information as soon as is practicable.

 APP 5.
 Notification of the collection of personal information

-• Your business’ identity and contact details
+- Your business’s identity and contact details

-• What happens if personal information is not collected
+- The implications if personal information is not collected

-• Information about your APP Privacy Policy
+- Information about your APP Privacy Policy

 APP 6.
 Use or disclosure of personal information